Wouldn’t it be great if trades were free?

 If you see a company advertising free trades or promising to help you grow wealth for free, think twice before you pull the trigger.

-Remember, you will be paying the bid-ask spread, even if a trade appears to be free.
-Also, free trading may tempt you to change your investments more frequently than necessary.
-Frequent trading can increase internal costs and reduce your long-term returns.
+“Free” trading may tempt you to change your investments more frequently than necessary, which can increase internal costs and reduce long-term returns.